 With the support of the Foundation, 15 parents houses were renovated or created: the Saint-Jean houses in Necker hospital in Paris, as well as in Bordeaux and Nantes; the Maison du Petit Monde in Lyon hospitals; the Maison du Figuier in Angers; the Maison du Bonheur in Nice; parents houses in Bicêtre, Margency and Lille; the Maison du Sacré Cœur in Bastia hospital; the parents house in Bullion; La Pelouse in Bordeaux; the parents house attached to Orléans hospital; the Saint-Jean house in Lyon Sud; the parents house in Reims.

-Since almost 20 years, the Foundation has given financial assistance to 4 medical laboratories specialized in children diseases.
+Since 20 years, the Foundation has given financial assistance to 4 medical laboratories specialized in children diseases.

 Inserm 1151 part of the Necker children hospital, under the direction of Professor Jean-Claude Weill, professor Emeritus of Immunology.
 The Foundation supports his work focused on the study of molecular basis of immune memory in vaccination, and also in the case of auto-immune diseases which can affect young children.
 Thanks to his connection with the Necker Hospital, he can practice medicine and look after children hospitalized for genetic diseases.